0811yu/0811yu.github.io/README.md

 The experimental results obtained after 100 iterations using the improved network model on the AIZOO dataset
 <div>
 <p><img class="wide" src="./COCO - Common Objects in Context_files/result.png"></p>
+Figure 1.
 Training results of our improved model on the AIZOO face mask dataset. (a-c) and (f-h) correspondingly show the box loss, object loss and classification loss during the training and validation procedures. (d) and (e) are the precision and recall of the model, respectively. (i) and (j) show the mAP at IoU=0.5 and IoU=0.5:0.9, respectively.
 The x-axis represents the training epochs.
 </div>

-Comparison of face mask object detection results.
+### Comparison of face mask object detection results.
 As can be seen, the backbone model integrating with the coordinate attention achieves the best results in terms of different measuring metrics of precision, recall and mAP@0.5 during training on the AIZOO dataset.
 <body style="tab-interval:21pt;text-justify-trim:punctuation;" ><!--StartFragment--><div class="Section0"  style="layout-grid:15.6000pt;" ><table class=MsoNormalTable  border=1  cellspacing=0  style="border-collapse:collapse;border:none;mso-border-left-alt:0.5000pt solid windowtext;
 mso-border-top-alt:0.5000pt solid windowtext;mso-border-right-alt:0.5000pt solid windowtext;mso-border-bottom-alt:0.5000pt solid windowtext;
 mso-border-insideh:0.5000pt solid windowtext;mso-border-insidev:0.5000pt solid windowtext;mso-padding-alt:0.0000pt 5.4000pt 0.0000pt 5.4000pt ;" ><tr><td width=145  valign=top  style="width:108.9000pt;padding:0.0000pt 5.4000pt 0.0000pt 5.4000pt ;border-left:none;